waldekmastykarz/graph-mocks/README.md

-# Microsoft Graph mocks for Microsoft 365 Developer Proxy
+# Microsoft Graph mocks for Dev Proxy

-This repo contains Microsoft Graph mocks for [Microsoft 365 Developer Proxy](https://aka.ms/m365/proxy).
+This repo contains Microsoft Graph mocks for [Dev Proxy](https://aka.ms/devproxy).
 Using these mocks, you can simulate calling Microsoft Graph endpoints from your application, without actually calling Microsoft Graph.

 You'll find these mocks helpful if you want: